 3. Flexible Ways of Working / Remote work

 The globalization and the new generation’s work characteristics will lead to an increasingly diverse workforce.
-Read more about the New generation’s work characteristics: the importance of your leadership style.
+Read more about the New generation’s work characteristics.
 The new generation workers would like to have freedom and flexibility in working hours and location.
 This means adopting a new way of working to where it is not always required to work in the office.
 HR should take the lead and make the business aware of how to manage and motivate remote teams.
 There are more than 800 transnational companies that operate in the EU.
 The remote working model (flexible way of working) is a great way to reduce costs, drive employee engagement and remain competitive.

 HR professionals need to be prepared to use more data and analytics to show their value to the management.
 Metrics as of turnover rates or hiring results will still be valid however more data is required e.g. tracking of productivity, programs/ initiatives that will have an impact and tracking filters/ mechanism to get the best candidate out of the big pool.
 HR professionals will have to deal with more analysis and data tracking and need to have the skills to analyse, predict and work with data and tools.

 5. HR Outsourcing

 Entry-level HR jobs in-house, will all disappear as transactional tasks will be outsourced services.
 Due to the innovation in technology nowadays, more and more administrative transactional activities can be outsourced to external HR agencies and/or shared service centers.
 The HR department has to innovate also with more self-service tools for employees, as this will free up time for HR to act as an entrepreneur / strategic partner.

 6. Reskilling of HR